 This Privacy Notice describes what information we collect and hold about you, how we use it, who can access it and your rights with regards to accessing your information.

-Provide Wellbeing Ltd is registered with the Information Commissioner’s Office (ICO) to process personal and special categories of information under the Data Protection Act and our registration number is Z2525693.
+Provide Wellbeing Ltd (part of the Provide CIC Group) is registered with the Information Commissioner’s Office (ICO) to process personal and special categories of information under the Data Protection Act, our registration number is Z2525693